 The methods we employ for varicose vein pain treatment:

 No, they should not.
 If varicose veins are closed correctly, there is less than 1% chance that those specific treatments (i.e. treated veins) will fail over time.
 However, there is always a possibility that additional veins will become abnormal as time progresses.
 Venous disease is a chronic progressive disease process.
 The time frame varies from person to person, and is predicated upon family history and contribution of other risk factors.
 It's important to seek treatment if you are symptomatic with leg pain, leg fullness, and non-specific heaviness in the legs, especially after standing for long periods of time.
 Finally, if you have a history of chronic venous insufficiency, consider evaluation annual or every few years regardless of symptoms in order to keep your venous insufficiency under control.

-At Advanced Vein Institute of Arizona, we believe that every patient is unique, and every varicose vein treatment should be specifically tailored for each patient.
+At our vein institute, we believe that every patient is unique, and every varicose vein treatment should be specifically tailored for each patient.
 A full exam and Duplex Ultrasound will enable us to properly diagnose and recommend treatment based on your specific needs.

 "I never write reviews, but I feel compelled to do so based on my overwhelmingly positive experience with the Advanced Vein Institute of Arizona.
 I've dealt with vein issues for 20 years and I finally decided it was time to do something about it.
 I did A TON of research and I met with doctors at (two competitor offices).
 Both places left me underwhelmed and discouraged.